grafana/mimir/docs/sources/getting-started/_index.md

       - targets: ["localhost:9090"]
 ```

-## Configure the Grafana Agent to write to Mimir
+## Configure the Grafana Agent to write to Grafana Mimir

 Add the following YAML snippet to one of your Agent `metrics` `configs` in your Agent configuration file and restart the Grafana Agent.